Fr Fr

 "Fr Fr" ("For Real For Real") is a song by American rapper Wiz Khalifa featuring fellow American rapper Lil Skies.
-Produced by I.D.
-Labs and Nostxlgic, It is the fifth single from the former's sixth studio album Rolling Papers 2 (2018).
+It is the fifth single from the former's sixth studio album Rolling Papers 2 (2018).
+The song was produced by I.D.
+Labs and Nostxlgic.

 Critical reception

 Kevin Goddard of HotNewHipHop gave the song a "Very Hottt" rating.
 Preezy of XXL regarded the song as among the "forgettable" tracks of Rolling Papers 2 that "leave much to be desired".

 Music video

 The music video was released on September 18, 2018.
-Directed by Cole Bennett, it finds the rappers as employees at a grocery store and also being seen as action figures and household products in scattered scenes. into opening with Wiz Khalifa working as a cashier before abandoning his duties to smoke a joint.
+Directed by Cole Bennett, it finds the rappers as employees at a grocery store and also being seen as action figures and household products in scattered scenes.
+The clip opens with Wiz Khalifa working as a cashier before abandoning his duties to smoke a joint.
 Lil Skies, who is working in the meat department, joins him, and they begin a party in the market.
 While Skies leads a "mosh pit" in an aisle, a woman removes her tops and another one is seen twerking.
-The store manager shows up and angrily berates the employees, but a worker throws a can of tomato sauce on him, blinding him.
+The store manager shows up and berates the employees, but a worker throws a can of tomato sauce on him, blinding him.
 They physically remove him from the store and continue partying outside in the parking lot, with more customers and employees joining.